 Short term medical insurance plans are available to individuals under the age of 65 years.
 They are available for a minimum of 30 days, regardless of the number of days you need temporary coverage.

-Even though short term medical insurance plans are limited to a maximum of 364 days, some insurance companies allow you to renew your coverage up to 36 months in most states.
-Some states may have a shorter initial duration but allow for renewal after the initial coverage ends or multiple short term plan purchases in the same application so that you will have coverage for a longer duration.
+Even though short term medical insurance plans are limited to a maximum of 364 days, some states may have a shorter initial duration but allow for renewal after the initial coverage ends or multiple short term plan purchases in the same application so that you will have coverage for a longer duration.
 Even though pre-existing conditions are excluded from the effective date of the first policy, your deductible and coinsurance will start over with each policy.
 You will have a different policy number and insurance card with each policy.
 If you sign up for a policy and determine later that you no longer need it, you can cancel it to avoid charges from the next month onward.

 As long as it is a new condition, injury or accident that occurs after the policy's effective date, short term medical insurance provides many benefits such as: